Kaiweitu/COMP-SCI-537-SP21-DIS/Discussion-2/README.md

 # COMP SCI 537 DIS-313 Week 2
-What we will cover
+What we will cover:
-- xv6 introduction
 - Makefile
-    - User-level program
-    - Kernel-level code path for a syscall
 - Compiling and debugging xv6
+- xv6 code walk-through
 - P2 spec overview;

 References:
 - GNU manual page for the Makefile: https://www.gnu.org/software/make/manual/make.html#Introduction
 - xv6 reference book: https://pdos.csail.mit.edu/6.828/2014/xv6/book-rev8.pdf

-## xv6 Introduction
 xv6 is simple x86-based operating system developed in MIT for teaching purpose.
 We will use a emulator named QEMU to run our xv6 operating system.
-### Basic makefile
+## Basic Makefile
 Make is a build automation tool that build executable program by reading a file named Makefile.
 Makefile consists of a set of rules.
 A rule is defined as following
 ~~~[bash]
 target: prerequisites